 2. Privacy concerns regarding visual data

-While the utility of deep learning is undeniable, the same training data that has made it so successful also present serious privacy issues that drive the need for visual privacy.
+While the utility of deep learning is undeniable, the same training data that has made it so successful also presents serious privacy issues that drive the need for visual privacy.
 The collection of photos and videos from millions of individuals comes with significant privacy risks.

 - Sensitive information.
 Images often contain accidentally captured sensitive items such as faces, license plates, computer screens, location indications, and more.
 Such sensitive visual data could be misused or leaked through various vulnerabilities.